NathanSaunders/clickyGame/README.md

 ### Installing Locally

-To install the application follow the instructions below:
+To install the application clone the repository into your terminal and follow the instructions below:

     git clone https://github.com/NathanSaunders/clickyGame.git
     cd clickyGame